musically-ut/musically-ut.github.io/_posts/2019-02-26-conversation-health.md

   - **Variety of perspective:** How diverse are the ideas being discussed?

-All of these look like interesting problems to study.
+All of these look like interesting problems to study, I have worked on the [last problem](https://dl.acm.org/citation.cfm?id=3290965) myself.